Chevalley Supergroups of type D(2,1;a): Chevalley bases and Kostant superalgebras for

 \subsection{Commutation rules and Kostant's theorem}

-{\ } \quad In \cite{fg} the authors proved a ``super PBW-like'' theorem for the Kostant's superalgebra: namely, the latter is a free $ \Z $--module with $ \Z $--basis the set of ordered monomials (w.~r.~to any total order) whose factors are binomial coefficients in the $ H_i $'s, or {\sl odd\/} root vectors, or divided powers of {\sl even\/} root vectors.
+{\ } \quad In \cite{fg1} the authors proved a ``super PBW-like'' theorem for the Kostant's superalgebra: namely, the latter is a free $ \Z $--module with $ \Z $--basis the set of ordered monomials (w.~r.~to any total order) whose factors are binomial coefficients in the $ H_i $'s, or {\sl odd\/} root vectors, or divided powers of {\sl even\/} root vectors.
 This result follows from a direct analysis of commutation rules among the generators of the Kostant's superalgebra.
-The same procedure will work for $ D(2,1;a) \, $, once such commutation rules are established.
+One can perform the same for $ D(2,1;a) \, $, using a list of relevant ``commutation rules'' (all proved by easy induction) whose main feature is that all coefficients belong to $ \Z_a \, $.
+We split the list into two sections: {\it (1)\/} relations involving only {\sl even\/} generators (known by classical theory); {\it (2)\/} relations involving also {\sl odd\/} generators.
+10pt